Does VPN Make You Anonymous? Facts You Should Know:

 Paying for VPN Anonymously:

-Oh My God!!, How can I forget about making payment to VPN service provider?
-If you make payment to VPN for its service by know methods like Credit cards, debit cards, then how possible your privacy is protected.
+Oh My God!!, How can I forget about making a payment to a VPN service provider?
+If you make payment to VPN for its service by know methods like Credit cards, debit cards, then how possible is your privacy is protected.

 Extra privacy-protected VPN service providers allow users to pay for their services anonymously.
 The most famous and common method is using Bitcoins (some safety tips are required).
 But some companies use extra security for privacy by accepting anonymous payment for example Private Internet Access will accept anonymously purchased store cards, and Mullvad will accept payment by post.

 Anonymous payment is added an extra layer of privacy, the VPN company does not know your real name, address, email address, or other banking details.